-Next, was coming up with four, very focused goals and making a game plan for each of them (you can download your own free goal-planning worksheet at the bottom of this post).
-As pretty as my goals look hanging up on the wall, I fight the urge to rip them down every day.
 Why?
 Because I don’t want to do what it says at the bottom of it.
 Staying focused is not fun.
-Does anyone out there actually enjoy focusing?
+Does anyone out there enjoy focusing?
 If so, please reach out to me and teach me the magic of your ways!

-I’ve come to realize that being creative and being focused are two opposing forces that are in constant battle with one another.
-Have you ever been in the middle of working on a project, when you’re struck with a brilliant new idea, enticing you to immediately abandon your current project so you can get to work on the new one?
+I’ve come to realize that being creative and focused are opposing forces in constant battle with one another.
+Have you ever been in the middle of working on a project when you’re struck with a brilliant new idea, enticing you to immediately abandon your current project so you can get to work on the new one?

 This first printable was designed to step in and intervene in those situations.
-I encourage you to print out a bunch of these and keep them handy (I suggest starting a binder or a folder).
-Next time that light bulb goes off, look to your “brilliant ideas” sheets, and get those thoughts down on paper.
+I encourage you to print out a bunch of these and keep them handy.
+Next time that light bulb goes off, look to your “brilliant ideas” sheets and get those thoughts down on paper.
 This printable includes a space to record: